Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-parallel-algorithms.md

 This describes errors that may happen in the function.
 Usually we will return the value of `MPI_Finalize` from the main function

-After MPI is initialized, you can find out the rank of the copy using the `MPI_Comm_rank` function:
+After MPI is initialized, you can find out the total number of ranks and the specific rank of the copy:

 ~~~
-int rank;
+int size, rank;
+int MPI_Comm_size(MPI_COMM_WORLD, &size);
 int MPI_Comm_rank(MPI_COMM_WORLD, &rank);
 ~~~
 {: .language-c}

+Here, `MPI_COMM_WORLD` is a **communicator**, which is a collection of ranks that are able to exchange data between one another.
+We'll look into these in a bit more detail in the next episode, but essentially we use `MPI_COMM_WORLD` which is the default communicator which refers to all ranks.

 Here's a more complete example: